V07 · Stream 08 · Channel 5

 Interfaith Center on Corporate Responsibility & As You Sow v.
 SEC

-ICCR and As You Sow filed suit in the United States District Court for the District of Columbia on March 19, 2026 challenging the SEC's November 17, 2025 Rule 14a-8 process retreat under the Administrative Procedure Act (5 U.S.C. §§ 551–706).
-The challenge targets the SEC’s reduced-Staff-merits-review approach as arbitrary and capricious agency action.
-Per V07 landing, this is the leading pending matter in the Stream-08 case universe and the first APA challenge to the post-November-17 framework.
-If the plaintiffs prevail, the November-17 framework could be vacated or remanded for further rulemaking; if the SEC prevails, the no-action retreat is procedurally entrenched.
-PACER docket number is [CASE-VERIFICATION-PENDING-2026-05-21].
+ICCR and As You Sow filed suit in the U.S. District Court for the District of Columbia on March 19, 2026 challenging the November 17, 2025 Division statement under the Administrative Procedure Act (5 U.S.C. §§ 551–706) as arbitrary and capricious agency action and as procedurally noncompliant rulemaking.
+Distinguish from the earlier Interfaith Center on Corporate Responsibility v.
+SEC, No. 21-01620 (D.D.C.) — a 2021 lawsuit challenging the SEC's 2020 Rule 14a-8 amendments, dismissed June 5, 2025; the 2026 case targets a different agency action (the current-season staff-response statement) on different grounds.
+If the plaintiffs prevail, the November-17 framework could be vacated or remanded; if the SEC prevails, the staff-response change is procedurally entrenched as a non-substantive interpretive statement.

 SOURCES: SEC Division of Corporation Finance Rule 14a-8 no-action page; PACER (D.D.C.) docket [CASE-VERIFICATION-PENDING-2026-05-21]; ICCR; As You Sow